flyboyhoward/tools/README.md

 This repository contains differnt functions for various usage.
 It will keep updating.

-Discriptions are in these codes.
+Discriptions are within these codes.